crafttheweb/thelastpickle/_posts/2013-09-13-CQL3-to-Astyanax-Compatibility.md

 	=> (name=1000:score, value=40586ecf14f52e23, timestamp=1378321501291000)
 	=> (name=1000:temperature, value=40586ecf14f52e23, timestamp=1378321501291000)

 The first line being our index marker column from the indexRow method mentioned.
-Brian's post below has some more details on what's going on in the general case.
+Brian's post below has some more details on what's going on with the composites as seen by Thrift.

 ### Additional Resources
 A pair of posts from Brian O'Neil: